-With pensions down and retirement age increased year by year, the possibility of achieving Financial Independence begins to gain adherents in our country among young people.
+With pensions down and retirement age increased year by year, the possibility of achieving Financial Independence begins to gain adherents among young people.

 Beyond utopias, the so-called FIRE movement (Financial Independence Retire Early) seeks to establish a strategy to achieve financial independence as soon as possible.
 Although the objective is not simple, there is no guarantee of achieving it and it is achieved based on years of strict saving and on investments, more and more young people are signing up to this philosophy.

 The movement began in the United States, has also penetrated strongly in Canada and the United Kingdom and now lands in other countries with prospects to stay.

 Work is a very important and positive part of our life, but the fact of being forced to work for 40 years so that, theoretically, we can collect a paltry pension at 67 or 70, does not seem like a good plan.
 And this is where financial independence comes into play: that is, the freedom to decide what to do with your time without having to depend on the State.
 It is a very ambitious goal, which needs a lot of perseverance and determination.
 Even those who believe they can get it, may not achieve it because of life's circumstances.